2007-08: Petr Placek scored 10 goals with 13 assists in 49 games (including playoffs) for Rytiri Kladno’s U-18 team in the Czech Republic.

 2012-13: Placek played 29 games for Harvard in his sophomore season.
 Primarily in a lower line role for the Crimson, he scored 2 goals and was -10 with 16 penalty minutes.
 Harvard, after losing four players early in the season, finished last in Hockey East and lost to Dartmouth in a best-of-three preliminary series in the conference tournament.

 Placek is a big forward with significant offensive skills and a willingness to use his size in small areas.
-Limited by knee and ankle injuries in his draft year, but a dominant player at the prep school level due primarily to his size, skating ability, stick handling and shooting skills, Placek has not yet developed his defensive game but should become more responsible in his defensive play and add physical strength during his college career.
+Limited by knee and ankle injuries in his draft year, Placek was a dominant player at the prep school level due primarily to his size, skating ability, stick handling and shooting skills, but failed to have much of an impact in three years of college hockey at Harvard.